andrew-markin/gestalt/README.md

 # Gestalt

-Gestalt is a simple open-source TODO application that supports subtasks.
-Gestalts can be easily shared by their URL addresses and therefore can be used for collaboration of few people.
-With Gestalt you can make sure that everything goes as it should and nothing is missed.
+Gestalt is a straightforward open-source task management application that supports subtasks.
+It enables easy collaboration among multiple users as Gestalts can be shared using unique URL addresses.
+With Gestalt, you can ensure that all tasks are completed efficiently and nothing is overlooked.

-Application is running here: https://gestalt.work
+Access the application at https://gestalt.work

 ## Project setup